jundalisay/sp/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-35.md

 {{< l a="Enki" >}}
 <sup>1-2</sup> [To Ezekiel] Son of man, set your face against mount Seir, and prophesy against it.

-3 Say to it:: Enki said: Behold, O mount Seir, I am against you.
+3 Say to it: Enki said: Behold, O mount Seir, I am against you.
 I will stretch out my hand against you, and I will make you most desolate.

 4 I will lay your cities waste, and you shalt be desolate, and you shalt know that I am the Lord.